boldbi/vue-with-aspnet-core-sample/README.md

   * Open the command line interface and navigate to the specified file [location](https://github.com/boldbi/vue-with-aspnet-core-sample/tree/master/Vue) where the project is located.

   * To install all dependent packages, use the following command `npm install`.

+    > **NOTE:** If you are using Node.js version higher than v16.17, you should enter the following command in the terminal `$env:NODE_OPTIONS="--openssl-legacy-provider"`.

-  * Finally, run the application using the following command `npm install -g @vue/cli` and `npm run serve`.
+  * Finally, run the application using the following command `npm run serve`.
 After the application has started, it will display a URL in the command line interface, typically something like (e.g., http://localhost:8080).
 Copy this URL and paste it into your default web browser.

-  > **NOTE:** If you are using Node.js version higher than v16.17, you can update the `package.json` file by adding the following line as a `script` within the `serve` command.
-Make ensure that you replace the existing line with this updated script.
-Then run the following command in the terminal `$env:NODE_OPTIONS="--openssl-legacy-provider"`.<br/>
-    "serve": "vue-cli-service serve --openssl-legacy-provider"

  ## Developer IDE